 We have contracts that include variable consideration whereby the ultimate consideration is contingent on future events such as the client's sales to retailers, hours worked, event count, costs incurred and performance incentive bonuses.
 Commission revenues are generally earned upon performance of headquarter relationship management, analytics, insights and intelligence, e-commerce, administration and retail services arrangements.
 As part of these arrangements, we provide a variety of services to consumer goods manufacturers in order to improve the manufacturer's sales to retailers.
 This includes primarily outsourced sales, business development, category and space management, relationship management and in-store sales strategy services.
 In exchange for these services, we earn an agreed upon percentage of our client's sales to retailers, which is agreed upon on a manufacturer-by-manufacturer basis.
 We may be entitled to additional fees upon meeting specific performance goals or thresholds, which we refer to as bonus revenue.
 The variability of the consideration for the services transferred during a reporting period is typically resolved by the end of the reporting period.
 However, for certain client contracts, we estimate the variable consideration for the services that have been transferred to the client during the reporting period.
 We typically estimate the variable consideration based on the expected value method.
 Estimates are based on historical experience and current facts known during the reporting period.
-We recognize revenue recognized will not occur.
+We recognize revenue related to variable consideration if it is probable that a significant reversal of revenue recognized will not occur.
 When such probable threshold is not satisfied, we will constrain some or all of the variable consideration, and such constrained amount will not be recognized as revenue until the probable threshold is met or the uncertainty is resolved and the final amount is known.
 We record an adjustment to revenue for differences between estimated revenues and the amounts ultimately invoiced to the client.
-Adjustments to revenue during the current period related to ser
+Adjustments to revenue during the current period related to services transferred during prior periods were not significant for the year ended December 31, 2020.